Every answer your idea needs, fast.Full innovation due diligence in 10 minutes.

 Invention Disclosure Document

-A structured first draft of your invention disclosure, covering the idea description, its value, the problem it solves, current workarounds, and what your invention improves.
-Ready to hand to your attorney as a starting point.
+A structured first draft covering the idea description, its value, the problem it solves, current workarounds, and what your invention improves.
+Use it to brief an attorney, a co-founder, an investor, or a grant reviewer.

 Potential Products & Services